amitmca321/Test_Pol_Star/README.md

 http://localhost:8080/positions/9632179/

-app.py is the main pythong file where the pythong codes are written
+app.py is the main python file where the python codes are written